 Portion out the muffins.
-Spoon the muffin batter into the prepared liners until they are about ¾ of the way full, then generously sprinkle the streusel topping over the top of each muffin.
+Spoon the muffin batter into the prepared liners, filling each all the way to the top, then generously sprinkle the streusel topping over the top of each muffin.
+You may not need to use all the topping.
 (Image 6 and Image 7)

 Time to bake!
-Bake the muffins at 350°F for 20-25 minutes, or until a toothpick inserted into the middle of a muffin comes out clean.
+Bake the muffins at 425°F for 5 minutes, then at 350°F for 15-20 minutes, or until a toothpick inserted into the middle of a muffin comes out clean.
 Remove the muffins from the oven and transfer them to a wire rack to cool completely before serving.
 (Image 8)